charleslbryant/going-agile/building.md

 To simplify the movement of cards, we want to automate the moving of work items.
 Work items can be moved when various event occur on the ALM server \(\#NoCardMove\).
-This depends on all development occuring on short-lives \(e.g. 1-3 days\) feature/work item/user story branches.
-Branches are merged to master on pull request only.
-Pull requests are built and tested before merging.
-All projects have a test stage where the public API is excersised against a mock to verify acceptance criteria.
-There is a Test, UAT, Stagging, and Production environment.
+This depends on

+* All development occurring on short-lived \(e.g. 1-3 days\) feature/work item/user story branches.
+* Branches are merged to master on pull request only.
+* Pull requests are built and tested before merging.
+* All projects have a test stage where the public API is exercised against a mock to verify acceptance criteria.
+* There is a Test, UAT, Stagging, and Production environment that are continuously delivered to.

+We monitor events in the ALM.
+When the ALM doesn't support publishing events or providing web hooks we look for ways to trigger an event.
+If a build server doesn't publish events, we could write a task that we include as the last task in the build that will post an event to an API that can handle the event and move the card.

+These are the events I envision:

 * Branch Created
 * Pull  Request Created